 Interview with Midlands filmmaker Jonathan Hawes

-With a number of acclaimed films under his belt including Cosmo, Gone Fishing and The Morgue Party, Jonathan Hawes launches a new short, once again in his favourite genre of comedy.
+With a number of acclaimed films under his belt including Cosmo, Gone Fishing and The Morgue Party, Jonathan Hawes now launches his latest short film, Sorry We're Closed, a quirky comedy-drama centred around fish and chips.
 Midlands Movies Mike Sales speaks to the writer/director about his latest project, his influences and his next plans for the film.

 Jonathan Hawes: Yeah of course.
 I’m from Beeston in Nottingham in the Midlands.
 I’ve been writing/directing short films for over ten years now.
 My comedy short film Cosmo about a neighbourly dispute over a cat won Best Short Film, Best Comedy and Best Cinematography on the festival circuit.
 The film was also screened at numerous festivals internationally, including a BIFA-qualifying film festival.
-I am drawn to stories which explore heavy subject matter through a lens of dark comedy.
+I am drawn to stories which explore absurd or heavy subject matter through a lens of dark comedy.

 MMM: And can you tell us a bit about your new short Sorry We’re Closed?